John Ross (American football): Professional career

+Pre-draft

 Coming out of college, Ross was predicted to be selected in the first round by draft experts and analysts.
 He was considered one of the top wide receivers and was ranked the second best by NFL analyst Bucky Brooks before the combine.
 As a top wide receiver prospect, he received an invitation to the NFL Combine and broke Chris Johnson's 4.24 record time in the 40-yard dash.
 Ross finished with a 4.22, but strained his calves while pulling up at the end of his run.
 The calf injuries hindered his ability to complete all the set combine drills or run his second attempt at the 40-yard dash.
+Ross' 4.22 40 yard dash time would stand as the NFL Combine record for 7 years, broken by Xavier Worthy in 2024 with a 4.21.
 Ross attended Washington's Pro Day, but only ran positional drills.
 The next day, he had surgery to repair a torn labrum in his shoulder.
 He was ranked as the third best wide receiver prospect in the draft by ESPN and was ranked the second best wide receiver prospect by Sports Illustrated and NFLDraftScout.com.

 Cincinnati Bengals

 2017 season

-The Cincinnati Bengals selected Ross in the first round (9th overall) of the 2017 NFL Draft.
+The Cincinnati Bengals selected Ross in the first round (9th overall) of the 2017 NFL draft.
 He was the third wide receiver to be selected after Corey Davis and Mike Williams.

-On May 7, 2017, the Cincinnati Bengals signed Ross to a four-year, $17.1 million contract with a signing bonus of $10.6 million.
+On May 7, 2017, the Bengals signed Ross to a four-year, $17.1 million contract with a signing bonus of $10.6 million.

-Ross competed with Brandon LaFell, Cody Core, Tyler Boyd, and Josh Malone throughout training camp to be the starting wide receiver alongside A. J. Green.
+Ross competed with Brandon LaFell, Cody Core, Tyler Boyd and Josh Malone throughout training camp to be the starting wide receiver alongside A. J. Green.
 Although he was a first round pick, head coach Marvin Lewis named him the sixth wide receiver on the depth chart to begin the regular season.

 On September 14, 2017, Ross made his professional regular season debut on Thursday Night Football against the Houston Texans after missing the season-opener due to a knee injury.
 He fumbled his first and only carry of the game, and was subsequently benched after gaining only 12 rushing yards as the Bengals lost, 13–9.
 That carry proved to be his only touch of his rookie season, as he was only active for two out of the next 10 games and did not record any statistics.
 A knee injury caused him to miss Weeks 3–5 while the rest were healthy scratches.
 He was placed on injured reserve on December 4, 2017, with a shoulder injury, ending his rookie season.
-His debut season was variously described as "wasted", "disappointing" and "disastrous", with Marvin Lewis coming under some criticism for his management of Ross.
+His debut season was variously described as "wasted", "disappointing" and "disastrous", with Lewis coming under some criticism for his management of Ross.